| mail: Bill Thayer |

 The color differences are an artifact of the lighting at the time I took these pictures; the south and west sides were in the sun, the north and east in the deep shade of approaching sunset.
 As it turns out though, the vigorously lit sides tell of conflict — the huntsman kills a deer, he fights an Indian — and those in shadow depict peaceful subjects: a conversation, and Rebecca Boone milking a cow.

-Yet another thing I don't know is when these reliefs were sculpted.
-But the carving has had time to wear differently depending on its exposure: the contrast between the west panel, which fronts onto the windy cliff, and the much more sheltered east panel, is particularly noticeable in the foliage details.
+The monument was erected in 1880, and these reliefs were carved around that time; but the carving has already had time to wear differently depending on its exposure: the contrast between the west panel, which fronts onto the windy cliff, and the much more sheltered east panel, is particularly noticeable in the details of the foliage.

 Even more noticeable to some will be the famous coonskin cap, shown three times in these reliefs.
-Yet historians repeatedly set us on our guard: that cap was the trademark of Davy Crockett, not of Daniel Boone.
-One more reason why I wonder just when these panels were carved.
+Yet historians repeatedly set us on our guard: that cap was the trademark of Davy Crockett, not of Daniel Boone; but by 1880 the confusion had already set in.

 Needless to say, if you have good information to fill in my gaps, I'd be happy to hear from you.